 Other instances of composers’ fingerings should be regarded as definitive.
 An excellent example is Liszt’s Mazeppa, in which the hands alternate playing the bravura double thirds with fingers 2 and 4:

 In this case, any other fingering would eliminate the wonderfully biting articulation of this passage.
+If you do choose a different fingering for this passage, you should make every effort to emulate the clear articulation and evenness attainable with Liszt’s suggested fingering.

 For more information, please see the article Fingering Myths or Facts? for important guidelines on when to break the standard rules of fingering.